Janie Finlay: Local Politics & Mayor of Launceston

-She lost her mayoral position in the October 2005 elections to Ivan Dean by a slim majority after the distribution of preferences.
-She had been the favourite in her race for a second term, and on 26 October 2005.
-The Examiner local newspaper ran a front-page story claiming she was winning by 2000 votes.
-But by the next day it was revealed Ivan Dean had secured the lead by some 400 votes after preferences.
-Finlay was, however, re-elected as an alderman, securing more than two quotas.
+She lost her mayoral position in the October 2005 elections to Ivan Dean by 441 votes after the distribution of preferences.
+She had been the favourite in her race for a second term, and on 26 October 2005, The Examiner local newspaper ran a front-page story claiming she was winning by 2,000 votes.
+But by the next day it was revealed Ivan Dean had secured the lead after preferences of two other candidates were distributed.
+Finlay was re-elected as a Councillor, securing almost two quotas of first preference votes.
 She resigned from council in 2007.

-Finlay later regained her position in the 2014 local government elections, safely securing a position as Alderman on the Launceston City Council.
+Finlay regained her position as Councillor on the Launceston City Council at the 2014 local government elections, securing almost a full quota of first preferences.

+State Parliament

 In May 2021 Finlay was elected to the Tasmanian House of Assembly as a Labor representative for Bass.

+As part of the opposition front bench, Finlay's portfolio included Primary Industries and Small Business.

+In March 2024 Finlay retained her seat at the 2024 Tasmanian state election with an increase of 20% her votes.

+Finlay was re-elected at the 2025 Tasmanian state election and was subsequently elected Deputy Labor Leader and Deputy Opposition leader at the following Leadership election for the state Labor party.

+Other interests

+Janie served on the inaugural board of the Tasmania JackJumpers in 2020, helping to establish a state-wide National Basketball League team in Tasmania.
+She has also been a board member of the Launceston Tornadoes Women's Basketball team.